 How to Contribute to the NBIS Project

 The NIST Image Group appreciates all technical contributions to the NBIS project.
-If you are interested on contributing to the NBIS project, you are welcome to become a developer.
-As a developer, you will have your own NBIS development branch within Perforce, which allows you to manage your own NBIS development source code.
-To become a NBIS project developer, please send an email to firstname.lastname@example.org with the following information: Name, Organization, Contact Information and a brief description of your goals as an NBIS project developer.
-After we have received your request, we will contact you for further information.
+If you are interested on contributing to the NBIS project, you are welcome to submit your contribution(s) electronically.
+To contribute, please send an email to email@example.com with the following information: Name, Organization, Contact Information and a brief description of your contribution(s).
+After we have received your email, we will contact you for further information.

 Terms and conditions:

-There is no guarantee that your contributions will be included in the NBIS Main development branch; the integration of outside changes is at the sole discretion of the NIST Image Group.
+There is no guarantee that your contribution(s) will be included in the NBIS Main development branch; the integration of outside changes is at the sole discretion of the NIST Image Group.
 However, any changes that are integrated will fall under the same licensing terms as the original software.
-Perforce licenses are a limited resource; if you do not make changes to your development branch within any 180-day period, we may ask you to return the license to us, and your account will be deleted.
-However, we will make all reasonable attempts at contacting you before deleting your account.

 Thank you for your interest in using the NBIS software.
 Unfortunately, we do not have the resources to provide individual support for this software, but do welcome comments for improvement.
 At the present time we only provide the source code for download.